Rohan-120/smart-travel-planner/context.md

 - receive personalized itineraries
 - use saved preferences and travel history for better recommendations

 The intended design uses a Retrieval-Augmented Generation (RAG) pipeline backed by FAISS.
+In this project, FAISS is the chosen vector store that satisfies the vector DB requirement from the project brief.
 The assistant should retrieve relevant destination, hotel, and itinerary information from local travel documents and combine that with tool-based planning logic.

 The long-term goal is a LangChain-driven agent that decides whether to: